Texas Senate Approves Controversial Bathroom Bill After Five-Hour Debate

 Some Democratic senators characterized the bill as discriminatory and said it could harm an already vulnerable population of transgender kids in the state.
 "Don’t you see the damage that does to kids, to be humiliated and embarrassed," said state Sen. Sylvia Garcia, "because they can’t use the bathroom of the gender they identify with?"

 Bills in other states have defined "biological sex" in terms that include chromosomes and anatomy.
 Supporters of the Texas bill repeatedly emphasized that one's birth certificate can be changed in Texas, suggesting that such language would allow some transgender people to still legally access the facilities that match their sense of self.
-But opponents of the bill pushed back, arguing that changing that marker is hard in the state because it often involves travel, legal fees and overcoming judges "routine" refusals to grant those requests.
+But opponents of the bill pushed back, arguing that changing that marker is hard in the state because it often involves travel, legal fees and overcoming judges' "routine" refusals to grant those requests.

 "It is a pretty high bar," Kolkhorst said.